Budapest Self Guided

 After our Free Walking Tour and day trip to the Széchenyi Thermal Bath, we had two more days in Budapest and decided to map out a few interesting sites, spoil ourselves with good food, and prepare for our next move, our Christmas stay in Denmark.

-In this post, we take you through Castle Hill, The Christmas Markets, a couple of restaurant options, and a climb up the stairs to the top of St. Stephen’s Basilica.
+In this post, we take you through Castle Hill, the Christmas Markets, a couple of restaurant options, and a climb up the stairs to the top of St. Stephen’s Basilica.

 Day 1

-The weather was fantastic and we had too many layers on and were prepared for a much colder day.
+The weather was fantastic, and we had too many layers on and were prepared for a much colder day.
 We opted to walk via the narrow streets rather than along the Danube River.

 Our first destination of the day was the Au Revoir Photography exhibit on Castle Hill.
 We went inside to check the prices.
-Admission was HUF 2,400 or approximately $8.00 per person, which we found very reasonable, an extra HUF 1,000 / $3.40 if you want to take pictures.
+Admission was HUF 2,400 or approximately $8.00 per person, which we found very reasonable, and an extra HUF 1,000 / $3.40 if you want to take pictures.

 Amazing Views From the Castle Walls

-Further up Castle Hill along the castle walls, we enjoyed amazing views of the Hungarian Parliament Buildings, the Széchenyi Chain Bridge, and the Danube River.
+Further up Castle Hill along the castle walls, we enjoyed incredible views of the Hungarian Parliament Buildings, the Széchenyi Chain Bridge, and the Danube River.
 Our guide from the Free Walking Tour had said not to bother, but we believe it is worth it.

 Other tourists and locals had the same idea on this gorgeous December Saturday.
-Huge crowds like this would normally bother us but there was a good atmosphere in the air and for once, we took it in stride.
+Huge crowds like this would normally bother us, but there was a good atmosphere in the air, and for once, we took it in stride.

 Hospital in The Rock Museum